-Guided tours are great for adults and college groups who prefer a customized experience.
+Tours are great for groups who prefer a customized experience.
 These tours are designed with adults in mind but can be adapted for family groups.
 Please tell us if you have children in your group.
 Admission to both Carnegie Museum of Art and Carnegie Museum of Natural History are included.
-Extended tours include extra time for hands-on investigation of authentic specimens in a museum classroom.

 Group Tour Pricing

 Due to covid-19, we are currently only offering group discounts and museum quests, a scavenger hunt-style group tour.